ricardo-ch/ricardo-orbs/README.md

 Example: `[semver:major]`

-* Squash and merge.
-Ensure the semver tag is preserved and entered as a part of the commit message.
-* On merge, after manual approval, the orb will automatically be published to the Orb Registry.
+* On CircleCi, ensure to manually approve the workflow.
+After approval, the orb will automatically be published to the Orb Registry.

 For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).